skye2k2/movie-picker/README.md

 TODO:
 ------
+- Restart "Help me choose" if a user removes all results
 - Load a file by default from URL parameter
 - Make sort by runtime actually work
 - Load CSS from local files if offline